Serena-DeroProject/documentation/WhitePaper.md

 ​    DVM is in the development phase, and several other features and optimizations are planned which may be added in the future.

 ## ROADMAP
-* DERO Blockchain full Activation: Q1 2018. - Completed ahead of schedule
+* Dero's new unique blockchain written and full Activation: Q1 2018. - Completed ahead of schedule
-* GUI Wallets, Sub Addresses, Atomic Swap, Smart Contract Testing: Q2 2018.
+* GUI Wallets, Sub addresses, atomic swaps, smart contract testing: Q2 2018.
-* Smart Contract support on chain.
+* Smart contract support on chain.
 Q3 2018.
 * Strategic market expansion.

 ## SPECIFICATIONS